raiden-network/microraiden/raiden_mps/README.md

 channel.create_transfer(5)            # total balance: 12

 channel.close()

+# Wait for settlement period to end.

+channel.settle()
 ```

 The values required for a valid balance proof required by the receiver end are printed above.
 Make sure to let them know.